Chicken Stroganoff is a savory and creamy pasta dish. Chicken breast and onion are mixed with a thick mushroom sauce loaded with flavor.

 - Chicken breast: you can also use chicken thighs.

 - Dry white wine: See notes for substitutions

 - Chicken broth

 - Heavy Cream: you can replace the heavy cream with half and half or whole milk.

 - Noodles (for serving): The most common types of noodle eaten alongside stroganoff are egg noodles, but you can use your favorite type of pasta.

-How to Make Chicken Stroganoff with Mushrooms
+How to Make Chicken Stroganoff

 The homemade cream gravy is to die for!
 It is easy to make, just follow these instructions.